-Risk Tolerance Analysis
+Risk Tolerance Profiling

-I am an Investment Adviser Representative at Cambridge Investment Research Advisors, Inc., a $44B RIA based in Fairfield, IA.
+I am an Investment Adviser Representative at Cambridge Investment Research Advisors, Inc., a Registered Investment Advisor (RIA) based in Fairfield, IA.
 I am also registered with Cambridge Investment Research, Inc., an independent broker-dealer with over 3,000 registered representatives nationwide.